Adam Goucher: Professional

 In 2006, Goucher ran a 10:50 at the USA Cross Country Championships to win first place in the short course (4 km).
 He went on to finish 6th in the short course race at the IAAF World Cross Country Championships in Fukuoka, Japan, the highest finish by an American since Pat Porter placed 6th in the 1986 World Cross (12K) Championships.
 He finished only 8 seconds behind the winner, world-renowned Ethiopian champion Kenenisa Bekele, the 5k and 10k world record holder.
 At the 2006 Prefontaine Classic, Goucher finished third in the 2 mile with a time of 8:12.7, the third fastest 2 mile ever run by an American.

 Goucher's performance at the World Cross Country meet and his 2 mile at the Prefontaine Classic were the highlights of a year that also saw him dipping under 28 minutes for the 10,000 meters with a 27:59.41 at the Van Damme Memorial Meet in Brussels, Belgium.

 In 2008, he took part in the US Olympic Trials in Eugene, Oregon with hopes of qualifying in the 5k and 10k.
 His time of 13:56.25 in the semifinal of the 5k was enough to advance to the finals, but after holding the lead for several laps, he dropped out of the race with two laps remaining.
 He withdrew from the race because he was at a point that he would not be able to run the Olympic A standard if he were to continue with the race.
 This was done to conserve energy for the 10k.
 He finished seventh in the 10k final, failing to qualify for the Olympics, but besting his previous 10k personal record by less than a second with a 27:59.31.

-Goucher currently resides in Boulder, Colorado, with his wife, Kara Goucher, also a professional runner.
-They have one son, Colton Mirko.
 Goucher is co-founder of Run The Edge, a virtual fitness challenge company.